We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Please note that the writer of this article has not tried these products.
 All product information is purely research-based and correct at the time of publishing.

-Best for salicylic acid content: Peter Thomas Roth Acne-Clear Invisible Dots
+Best with salicylic acid: Peter Thomas Roth Acne-Clear Invisible Dots

 These acne patches contain 0.5% salicylic acid, which helps reduce the appearance of blemishes on the skin’s affected area.